joaocarmo/i18n-postal-address/README.md

 ## Example

-Starting from `v0.2.0`, the methods can be chained one after the other for a cleaner code.
+The methods can be chained one after the other for a cleaner code.

 ```js
 const myAddressPersonal = new PostalAddress()